overhide/overhide/README.md

 # overhide

-*Over*tly *hide*: a system to store users' clandestine data within their purview and to enable rich collaborative services without the cost of private and proprietary infrastructure.
+*Over*tly *hide*: a system to store users' data within their purview and to free software-client developers from the responsibility for their users' data.

 ## About

 At it's core *overhide* is solving a people problem.
 Consider an app developer who wants to create something, but doesn't want to front time, money, resources, into infrastructure to support the solution.
 Further consider a user who wants to use said service, but doesn't want to worry about who they're trusting with their data and information.
-Although both likely want the ease of centralized hubs for discovery, they might not want the burden of maintaining some centralized relationship: another account/login/network.

-For certain solutions--*overhide* isn't universally applicable--we want to free the app developer from the standard deployment model and free the user from trusting yet another provider.

-Are users ready for *overhide*?
-Although we all enjoy the benefits of centralization for discovery and distribution--e.g. app stores--we do want the freedom of not locking-in, owning our data, and keeping our particulars to ourselves.

-Services built on top of *overhide* can be as decentralized as the service author enables.
-An app can be fully decentralized leveraging a distributed implementation of the *overhide* (data) broker, and a blockchain solution for [remuneration](#remuneration-api).
-Or said app could start with a simple on-premises instance of an *overhide* broker and no remuneration structure.
-(The [reference implementation](https://github.com/overhide/overhide-broker) is fully [decentralized](docs/decentralization.md))
+We're building a software ecosystem to allow users of online client-software (applications/Web services) to remain pseudonymous and in full control of their data, without sacrificing data availability or impacting user experience.
+The users' data is hosted online providing all the availability benefits, but the hosts--known as data-brokers--do not know what the data is or who the users are.
+The client-software necessarily interprets their users' data so as to be useful, but the users can retain their pseudonymity.

+The client-software developers benefit from this ecosystem by having available data backends they don't need to administer and maintain.
+They are absolved of being responsible for their users' data as the users themselves are empowered with their own data security: no data-breaches.
+The client-software developers need only focus on their software's functionality.

+A necessary quality of the software ecosystem is that the data-broker hosts, as well as the client-software authors, can be remunerated despite their users being pseudonymous.
+The data-brokers and the client-software can be commercial offerings.
+Additionally, the remuneration to the data-brokers and software clients can be in the form of fiat money or crypto-currencies.

+Overhide's mission is to make available open-source software enabling data-brokers with the above qualities.
+Overhide intends to run and maintain data-broker instances, to host necessary and related infrastructure, and offers the aforementioned remuneration framework.

+The remuneration framework is flexible enough to be usable for fiat money today--hence accessible to the vast majority of online users--while future-proofing against rewrites of client-software for any new crypto-currencies in the future.

 ---